AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

     press \<Connect/Cue\>.
 (This button may be labelled \<Connect\> or
 	\<Cue\> depending on the console).

--   You can use [Key Profiles](../system-settings/key-profiles.md) to set the blue and grey buttons of the playback to have various functions including **Go**, **Stop**, **Connect**, **Next Cue**, **Prev Cue**, **Cut Next Cue To Live**, and **Snap Back**, see [Key Profiles](../system-settings/key-profiles.md#cue-lists).
+-   You can use [Key Profiles](../system-settings/key-profiles.md) to set the buttons of the playback to have various functions including **Go**, **Stop**, **Connect**, **Next Cue**, **Prev Cue**, **Cut Next Cue To Live**, and **Snap Back**, see [Key Profiles](../system-settings/key-profiles.md#cue-lists).